BirchM93/Project2/README.md

 Milestone Project 2: Interactive Frontend Development Milestone Project  - Code Institute

-The purpose of this project is to create a single player matching memory game.
-I created a memory game where upon clicked, two cards match and stay open.
+The purpose of this project is to create a single-player matching memory game.
+I created a memory game whereupon clicked, two cards match and stay open.
 Once all cards are matched, a popup message appears and congratulates the tester for winning the game.
 The popup gives a score from 1 to 3, how much time it took, and how many moves it took to finish the game.
-This game is suitable for any ages.
+This game is suitable for any age.

 [Live Demo](https://birchm93.github.io/Project2/)